tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 To achieve this, tokens sold in pre- and post-sales or otherwise assigned are not immediately disbursed to the beneficiaries' JustPay wallets, but held back/locked in the Tagion portal.
 The time for which assigned tokens are locked is called the “vesting period”.

-After this period the unlocked tokens[^2] can be requested to be paid out in the Tagion portal, we call theat their disbursement.
+After this period the unlocked tokens[^2] can be requested to be paid out in the Tagion portal, we call that their disbursement.
 Since these requests will typically not happen right after the vesting period ends, we distinguish between the unlocked supply (tokens that can be disbursed) and the circulating supply (tokens that have been disbursed).

 |Terminology:    | Definition:  |
 | :-: | ------- |